ibm-cloud-docs/assistant/tutorial-digressions.md

 ### Prerequisite

-If you do not have a {{site.data.keyword.conversationshort}} instance, complete the **Before you begin** step from the [Getting Started tutorial](getting-started.html) to create one.
+If you do not have a {{site.data.keyword.conversationshort}} instance, complete the **Before you begin** step from the [Getting Started tutorial](getting-started.html#prerequisites) to create one.

-## Step 1: Import the Digressions showcase conversational skill
+## Step 1: Import the Digressions showcase dialog skill
 {: #import-digression-json}

-First you will need to import the *Digression showcase* conversational skill into your {{site.data.keyword.conversationshort}} instance.
+First you will need to import the *Digression showcase* dialog skill into your {{site.data.keyword.conversationshort}} instance.

 1. Download the [digression-showcase.json](https://github.com/watson-developer-cloud/community/raw/master/watson-assistant/digression-showcase.json) file.
 1. In your {{site.data.keyword.conversationshort}} instance, click the ![Import](images/workspace_import.png) icon.
 1. Click **Choose a file**, and then select the **digression-showcase.json** file that you downloaded earlier.
-1. Click **Import** to finish importing the conversational skill.
+1. Click **Import** to finish importing the dialog skill.

 ## Step 2: Temporarily digressing away from dialog
 {: #temporarily-digress-away}